dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 natural language processing systems.
 This approach simplifies cross-language interoperability and leverages the capabilities of LLMs in understanding and generating JSON-formatted data.

+### An AI friendly package format

+The current packaging tools were all created before AI was mainstream.
+The formats were made to cater to humans, and they made design choices for adoption and freedom, rather than practicality and correctness.
+If a package format is intended to be used mostly by an AI, then it must make sense to the AI naturally, it must be minimal with the least number of surprises being possible in it, and it must favour compact units rather than large sprawling megamodules, which are torturous for both humans and AIs alike, but not really disincentivized in traditional package formats.

 ## The "napp" Format Specification